 100—You Have Acted Very Foolishly (1 Samuel 13) Tells of Saul taking it upon himself to offer a sacrifice instead of waiting for Samuel; he is told his kingdom will not continue after him.

-101—Victory—and Nearly Death—for Jonathan (1 Samuel 14) Tells how Jonathan’s heroism led to a great victory for Israel; his breaking of a fast of which he was not aware nearly costs his life.
+101—Victory—and Nearly Death—for Jonathan (1 Samuel 14) Tells how Jonathan’s heroism led to a great victory for Israel; also, how his breaking of a fast of which he was not aware nearly cost his life.

 102—To Obey is Better Than Sacrifice (1 Samuel 15) Account of Saul disobeying Jehovah when complete destruction of the Amalekites was commanded; he is rejected by Jehovah.

-103—Arise and Anoint Him (1 Samuel 16) Tells how Samuel goes to Bethlehem and anoints David to be king of Israel.
+103—Arise and Anoint Him (1 Samuel 16) Tells of Samuel’s visit to Bethlehem and of his anointing of David to be king of Israel.

-106—A Victim of Saul’s Jealousy (1 Samuel 18-19) Tells how Saul becomes jealous of David and tries to kill him when David is more popular with the people than he is.
+106—A Victim of Saul’s Jealousy (1 Samuel 18-19) Tells how Saul becomes jealous of David and tries to kill him when David becomes more popular with the people than he is.

-107—True Friends (1 Samuel 20) Tells of the great bond of friendship and love between David and Jonathan; Jonathan sends David away to protect him from Saul.
+107—True Friends (1 Samuel 20) Tells of the great bond of friendship and love between David and Jonathan and how Jonathan sends David away to protect him from Saul.

-108—David on the Run (1 Samuel 21-22) Tells of David’s wanderings to keep away from Saul, he gathers a following, and Saul has the priests and peoples of Nob slain.
+108—David on the Run (1 Samuel 21-22) Tells of David’s wanderings to keep away from Saul, how he gathers a following, and how Saul has the priests and peoples of Nob slain.

-109—The Hunted Spares the Hunter (1 Samuel 23-24) Continues to tell about David’s efforts to stay out of Saul’s way; he has an opportunity to kill Saul but will not harm Jehovah’s anointed.
+109—The Hunted Spares the Hunter (1 Samuel 23-24) Continues to tell about David’s efforts to stay out of Saul’s way; he has an opportunity to kill Saul but refuses to harm Jehovah’s anointed.

-110—The Foolishness of Nabal (1 Samuel 25) Tells how David’s intent to destroy Nabal, after being insulted by him, is thwarted by Nabal’s wife Abigail; Nabal dies and David marries Abigail.
+110—The Foolishness of Nabal (1 Samuel 25) Tells of David’s intent to destroy Nabal after being insulted by him and how that intent is thwarted by Nabal’s wife Abigail; Nabal dies and David marries Abigail.

-111—You Shall Do Great Things (1 Samuel 26) Tells how David declines another opportunity to slay King Saul.
+111—You Shall Do Great Things (1 Samuel 26) Tells of David declining another opportunity to slay King Saul.

 112—David Among the Philistines (1 Samuel 27-28) Account of David and his followers living among the Philistines to avoid Saul’s wrath.

-113—Light from a Dark Source (1 Samuel 28) Account of Saul’s clandestine visit to the witch of Endor in an effort to communicate with the now deceased Samuel the prophet; his death is foretold.
+113—Light from a Dark Source (1 Samuel 28) Account of Saul’s clandestine visit to the witch of Endor in an effort to communicate with the now-deceased prophet Samuel; Saul’s death is foretold.

-114—Advantageous Rejection (1 Samuel 29-30) Tells of the Philistines rejecting the offer by David and his men to fight with their army against Saul and Israel; they rescue their families from the Amalekites
+114—Advantageous Rejection (1 Samuel 29-30) Tells of the Philistines rejecting the offer by David and his men to fight with the Philistine army against Saul and Israel; they rescue their families from the Amalekites

-116—Your Own Mouth Testified Against You (2 Samuel 2) Tells of David having a young man slain who claimed to have killed King Saul.
+116—Your Own Mouth Testified Against You (2 Samuel 2) Tells of David having a young man slain for his claim to have killed King Saul.

 Section VIII: David and Solomon: The House of Judah on the Throne